adritake/ARDUINO/README.md

 # ARDUINO
-Some personal proyects and demos.
+Some personal projects and demos.